civic-data-design-lab/16_11.S947/week6/06_part1_front_end_environments.md

 ## HTML/CSS/JavaScript: An Overview

 All the files you will want to use today are provided in the Week 6 folder of the class repo.
+The files for the website are in 'website'.

 In the following steps, we create a blank document, fill it with HTML code, save it as **index.html**, and view results in our browser.
-We will hit on the concepts of HTML, style the page with CSS, and
+We will hit on the concepts of HTML, style the page with CSS, and add interaction using JavaScript.

 #### Getting Started